Nordic Blades

 6’4” and taller: 55cm (21”)

-If you plan to skate in adverse conditions - bumpy, soft, and/or snow-covered - then get a second pair of blades 5cm (2”) longer than the lengths listed above.
-The longer blades will definitely improve your performance and enjoyment on poor quality ice.
+If you plan to skate in adverse conditions - bumpy, soft, or snow-covered - get a second pair of blades 5cm (2”) longer than the lengths listed above.
+Longer blades definitely improve your performance and enjoyment on poor quality ice.

 Are all brands of Nordic Skates sized the same?

-No. While most manufacturers (like Isvidda and Lundhags) measure the length of the aluminum platform, Zandstra measures the length of the steel blade, which is shorter than the platform.
-Thus Zandstra skates are about 2.5cm (1”) longer than the labeled length.
+No. Most manufacturers (like Isvidda and Lundhags) measure the length of the aluminum platform, but Zandstra measures the length of the steel blade, which is shorter than the platform.
+Zandstra skates are actually about 2.5cm (1”) longer than the labeled length.

 What kind of bindings, and where to mount them?

-The bindings must match your boots, so pick out your boots first, and then get your blades set up with bindings to match.
-Your boot sole has a logo stamped into it that indicates which binding system matches up with it: NNN, NNN-BC or SNS.
+Bindings must match your boots, so pick out your boots first, and then get bindings to match.
+Your boot sole has a logo stamped into it that indicates which binding system matches up with it: NNN, NNN-BC, or SNS.

-I use manual bindings, which have rugged components that can withstand the stresses of skating.
-Step-in bindings sometimes get clogged with snow and can’t be cleaned out except by bringing them indoors into a warm place and thawing them out.
+Use manual bindings, which have rugged components that can withstand the stresses of skating.
+Step-in bindings can get clogged with snow and you have to bring them indoors to thaw them out.
 Lastly, some step-in bindings only work when mounted on a cambered ski.
 If you mount them on a flat surface like a Nordic skate, the toe slot simply won’t open up wide enough to connect with your boot.

 Make sure your bindings have stiff ‘flexors’ (toe bumpers) that are designed for skating.
 If you use a soft flexor, when you lift your foot at the end of your stride, the tail of your blade will hang down from the heel of your boot, dragging on the ice and slowing you down.
-You may also be able to accidentally twist your foot, causing damage to the boot and/or binding.
+If you accidentally twist your foot, it could damage the boot and/or binding.

 Positioning the binding front-to-rear can be tricky.
-Some blades have only a single mounting position per binding type, and these blades should be avoided because you may be forced to mount the bindings in a position that’s totally wrong for your boot size and skating style.
+Some blades have only a single mounting position; these blades should be avoided because you may be forced to mount the bindings in a position that’s totally wrong for your boot size and skating style.
 Good-quality blades have at least three sets of pre-drilled mounting holes to choose from, and the best blades have mounting slots instead of individual holes, so you can fine-tune the binding position.

 If your boot is centered on the driving part of the blade, this is the ‘aggressive’ or ‘performance’ mounting position.
 Your blades will be more maneuverable on good ice, but less stable on bad ice.

 If your boot is to the rear, this is a more ‘recreational’ position, which makes your blades less maneuverable, but more stable on bad ice.
-In Sweden some skaters place their boot heel directly over the tail of the blade; this is taking things to extremes.
-I prefer to have at least an inch of blade behind my heel.
+In Sweden some skaters place their boot heel directly over the tail of the blade; this is taking things to the extreme.
+I prefer to have at least one inch of blade behind my heel.

-If your boot is forward of the center, you’ll be totally unstable and you’ll trip and fall and get hurt.
+If your boot is forward of the center, you’ll be unstable and you could trip and fall and get hurt.
 Move the bindings further back.
-If the mounting holes don’t allow it, you’ll need to switch to a different length, or a different brand of blade.
+If the mounting holes don’t allow it, you’ll need to switch to a different length blade, or a different model.

 What about sharpening?